raihu123/InterviewPrep/StudyDocs/JavaInterviewPrep.md

 Car is created
 ElectricCar is created
 ```
+The compiler will introduce a `super()` this will be only done if the Parent has a default or no argument constructor.

 #### 52. What is the use of `this()`?
 The `this()` keyword is used to call another constructor in the same class.
 It is useful for constructor chaining.